PierreBlanchart/CMBDTC/README.md

 MNIST dataset: image from class 5 missclassified in class 6.
 We find the CF example of this image that is classified in class 5 by the model.

+![Alt text](./results/Query_Class_6.png?raw=true "Query image from class 5 (missclassified in class 6)")

+Then, we compute the CF example associated with the query image above.
 Visually, we see that the original missclasified image is transformed into something which looks more like a 5.

-![Alt text](./results/Query_Class_6.png?raw=true "Query image from class 5 (missclassified in class 6)")

 ![Alt text](./results/CF_Class_5.png?raw=true "Corresponding CF example rightly classified in class 5")